AvinashP/Unity6TextureCompressionBug/README.md

 - Check `Builds` folder outside Assets.

 ## How to verify default texture format is set to PVRTC

+### Verifying Textures
+- Install Memory profiler.
+- Install above build on Android and run
+- Take Memory snashot of phone.
+- Check Texture format of Unity-Logo (It will be set to PVRTC)

+### Verifying generated AndroidManifest.xml
 - Open ./ApkTool folder in terminal (Its outside Assets in this repository)
 - Run below command (Make sure you have java command setup in PATH)
 - ` .\apktool.bat d PathInYourMachine\TextureFormatText\Builds\TextureCompressionTest.apk`